 What is a combination square?
 The composition of the Combination Square consists of ruler blade on to it various head can slid along its length.

 Uses of a combination square:

-The basic head is one that has a 90 degree face and a 45 degree face these are used to check or lay out right and 45 degree angles.
+The basic head, one has a 90 degree face and another 45 degree face.
+These are to check or lay out right and 45 degree angles.

 There are other heads and one very common one is a centre finder of round material.

 - First to create a reference surface on the material to work from, the surface must be flat.
 Using the ruler blade of the Combination set to check for the flatness.

 - Then using the basic head it can work from the reference to create right angled areas from it.